 One of the biggest challenges organizations are facing today is the increasing rate of turnover.
 Research done with employees who recently left their jobs shows that the reasons behind their leave mostly relate to their managers.
 While managers and leaders often misattribute employee turnover to other factors, Gallup’s comprehensive study (2015) shows that 50% of Americans leave their jobs because of their managers.
+(We also published a study associated with employee engagement and employee turnover in organizations, which goes into more detail about strategies to retain employees and how to create a culture of engaged, effective employees).
 Managers are not doing enough to communicate, motivate, and encourage employees’ growth.
 Having this knowledge, what can managers do to solve this problem?
 One way organization leaders and managers can reduce turnover is through promoting employee effectiveness.

 What Is Employee Effectiveness?